XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 }
 ```

-The response contains a key pair (a private key and a public key, in various formats) as well as an `account_id`.
+The response contains a key pair (a seed and a public key, in various formats) as well as an `account_id`.

-**Private Key**
+**Seed**

-The `master_key`, `master_seed`, and `master_seed_hex` are the private key in various formats, all of which can be used to sign transactions.
-Despite being prefixed with `master_`, these keys are not necessarily the master keys for an account.
-In this context, the `master_` prefix refers more to the keys' role as private keys.
-The `master_seed` is the master seed from which all other information about this account is derived.
+A _seed_ value is a compact value that is used to [derive](#key-derivation) the actual secret key (and public key) for an account.
+The `master_key`, `master_seed`, and `master_seed_hex` all represent the same seed value, in various formats.
+Any of these formats can be used to [sign transactions](transaction-basics.html#signing-and-submitting-transactions) in the [`rippled` APIs](rippled-api.html) and some [other XRPL software](software-ecosystem.html).
+Despite being prefixed with `master_`, the keys this seed represents are not necessarily the master keys for an account; you can use a key pair as a regular key or a member of a multi-signing list as well.

+Because the seed value is the basis for all the other information of an account, you must protect it very carefully.
+Anyone who has knows an address's seed value effectively has full control over that address.

+**Secret Key**

+The `wallet_propose` response does not explicitly list the secret key value, also called a _private key_.
+Software that can sign transactions is expected to [derive the secret key](#key-derivation) from the seed value.

 **Public Key**

-The `public_key` and `public_key_hex` are the public key in various formats, with the `public_key_hex` being the public key corresponding to the private key that signed the transaction.
-Both the `public_key` and `public_key_hex` are directly derived from the `master_seed`.
+The `public_key` and `public_key_hex` both represent the same public key value.
+The public key is derived from the secret key as part of key derivation.
+The public key makes it possible to verify the authenticity of a transaction signature, but not to create more signatures.

 **account_id**